How to talk to robots: Semantic SEO and the new WordPress blocks are here to help What is semantic markup

 What is semantic markup We call semantic markup the method of writing and structuring HTML code in such a way that it reinforces the meaning of the content.
 For now, Jump Links looks like the easiest way to help Google to discover and index the relevant pieces of content (fraggles) we want the search engine to take into consideration for specific queries.

-What is semantic markup
+What is semantic markup?

-Embracing semantic SEO won’t get you more clicks
+Embracing semantic SEO won’t get you more clicks.

 As Rand Fishkin pointed out in his article about Google CTR, in a world where 50% of the searches are not receiving clicks, rich snippets are not so much about getting clicks but mostly about not losing rich snippets opportunities.
-Since Google started answering queries straight from the results pages, it’s discouraging users from leaving the search engine by clicking on the results.
+Since Google started answering queries straight from the results pages, it’s discouraged users from leaving the search engine by clicking on the results.

-According to Fishkin, in September 2018, “for every 100 searches on Google mobile, there were: 38.5 clicks on an organic result, 3.4 clicks on a paid result and 61.5 no-click searches”.
+According to Fishkin, in September 2018, “for every 100 searches on Google mobile, there were 38.5 clicks on an organic result, 3.4 clicks on a paid result and 61.5 no-click searches”.
 Given that both organic and paid CTRs are trending down, Fishkin suggests savvy search marketers should improve brand recognition using all available methods (brand, social, content, press+PR, community building), use high CTR keywords and try to answer users’ questions to increase your chances of getting featured snippets.

 Why is semantic markup important for SEO?

-How to add schema to your website?
+How to add Schema to your website?

-There are many ways to build semantic markup on a WordPress website: adding Schema.org structured data to your pages, injecting the necessary code into your pages by using Google Tag Manager, and using Gutenberg structured data content blocks.
+There are many ways to build semantic markup on a WordPress website: adding Schema.org structured data to your pages, injecting the necessary code into your pages using Google Tag Manager, and using Gutenberg structured data content blocks.

 What about Guttenberg blocks?